 Web Resources for Modified Car Enthusiasts

-Here are some of the shows you may want to look out for.
+Here are some of the shows you may want to look out for:

-Automotive Modifying Schools
+Automotive Modification Schools

 Others include the Auto Mechanic School, which provides students with skills to express their creativity by learning how to undertake restorations and modifications.